HaidarOps/Peru-SAR-Machinery-Detection-Classification/README.md

 If using this workflow or dataset, please cite:

-## Citation

-If using this workflow or dataset, please cite:

 **This work:**
 > Kassem, H.C.
 (2026). *Peruvian Amazon Illegal Activity Detection using SAR and RADD Alerts*.
 Queen Mary University of London, Final Year Dissertation.